Culture of Hong Kong: Cantonese literature

-Lingnan literature was traditionally written in classical Chinese, rather than the peoples' spoken languages.
-Despite the attempt to create vernacular forms of writing in the late 19th century, the Greater China region still tend to use Vernacular Chinese, a writing system based on Mandarin, not Cantonese (i.e., the peoples' language in the Lingnan region), in writing.
+Lingnan literature was traditionally written in classical Chinese, rather than the people's spoken languages.
+Despite attempts to create vernacular forms of writing in the late 19th century, the Greater China region still tends to use Vernacular Chinese, a writing system based on Mandarin, not Cantonese (i.e., the people's language in the Lingnan region), in writing.
 Hong Kong is no exception.
 The vast majority of works of Hong Kong literature were composed in Vernacular Chinese.
-However, starting from the 21st century, Hong Kong, as a cultural center in the region, has developed a complete writing system for Cantonese.
-Some writers in the city now advocate composing literature in written Cantonese.
+However, starting from the 21st century, Hong Kong – as a cultural centre in the region – has developed a complete writing system for Cantonese.
+Some writers in the territory now advocate composing literature in written Cantonese.

 Cuisine

-Aberdeen Harbour; There, one can catch a sampan to the Jumbo Floating Restaurant.
+Aberdeen Harbour; There, one could once catch a sampan to the Jumbo Floating Restaurant (which has since been shut down and sunk).

 Cuisine holds an important place in Hong Kong culture.
 From dim sum, hot pot (da been lo), fast food, to the rarest delicacies, Hong Kong carries the reputable label of "Gourmet Paradise" and "World's Fair of Food".
 Hong Kong cuisine, which is influenced by both Western (mainly British) and Chinese (mainly Cantonese) cultures, is very diverse.
 Despite these influences, it is not simply a collection of cuisine from other regions of the world, but also has its own style.
 An example would be Dai pai dong, a casual outdoor dining restaurant, primarily providing Cantonese food.

 Another type of casual Hong Kong eating establishment is the Cha chaan teng (literally "tea restaurant"), which evolved from the bing sutt ("ice room").
 In these "tea restaurants", various meals are served throughout the day for breakfast, lunch, afternoon tea, and dinner.
 The menu consists of Hong Kong favorites which show influences of eastern (mostly Cantonese) and British cuisines.
 Frequent items include Hong Kong-style French toast, yuenyeung, silk-stocking milk tea, tomato soup with macaroni and BBQ pork, pineapple buns, and iced lemon tea.

 Another Hong Kong speciality is street foods.
 Before the 1990s, street foods were offered by hawkers, who are vendors with little carts moving around the streets and selling their traditional snacks.
 The best known Hong Kong street foods are curry fish balls, soya-braised cuttlefish, stinky tofu, curry pig skins, pig-blood jelly, red bean, green bean sweet soup, siu mai, etc. However, after the 1990s, due to food safety regulations, traffic laws and the like, hawkers started to disappear.
 They were then replaced by licensed food stores making similar types of snacks.
 These traditional street foods are still delightful for many Hong Kong people and tourists alike.

 There are many special foods and drinks in Hong Kong.
-Hong Kong-style Cantonese pastries are made by most bakeries in Hong Kong, like egg tarts, pineapple buns, wife cake, jin deui, roasted pork buns, and cream bun.
+Hong Kong-style Cantonese pastries are made by most bakeries in Hong Kong, like egg tarts, pineapple buns, wife cake, jin deui, roasted pork buns, and cream buns.
 Even pastel de nata, a Portuguese egg tart, is being sold in KFC, the fast-food chain restaurant.
 Poon choi, a cuisine from Hong Kong's walled villages, also sees popularity among Hong Kongers.